-(func arg1 arg2 $\dots$ )
+(func arg1 arg2 ...)

-Here, arg1, arg2 could be functions themselves.
+Here arg1, arg2 could be functions themselves.
+So this procedure could be recursive.
 For example:

+'''

 (pareto (aging enthalpy) (negate radialDistributionUtility.structureOrder))

+'''

 This means that parameter to be optimized will be calculated for each structure by following procedure.
 Enthalpy will be taken from structure directly, parameter structureOrder will be calculated using radialDistributionUtility module.
 Then aging function will be applied to enthalpy and negate function to structureOrder.
-Then finally optimization parameter will be determined via pareto function with two arguments: aged enthalpy and structure order taken with negative sign.
+Then finally optimization parameter will be determined via pareto function with two arguments: aged enthalpy and negated structure order.

-For now the following functions are available:
+For now there are following functions available:

-Function Description

-negate takes opposite value

-aging accumulate penalties to structures sampled more than once (not tunable at current release)

-pareto calculate Pareto fronts.
+Function Description negate takes opposite value aging apply penalties to old structures (not tunable at current release) pareto calculate Pareto front in space of given arguments.